Author: Ameeba

 Conceptual Example Code

-Given below is a conceptual example of how the vulnerability might be exploited.
-Here, a malicious MFER file is submitted to the system:
+Below is a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP request that uses the ‘api_requests’ function to inject malicious code.

 Mitigation Guidance